 If the OA and TOF occur on their own, with no other associated problems, the outlook for children who have them is good, with the majority growing up to live normal lives.
 The outlook for children with OA and TOF who have other difficulties varies depending on how severe these other problems are.

 Feeding problems may also occur due to the oesophagus narrowing where it was originally repaired (strictures).
 Sometimes it needs widening (dilatation) and this will be done in an operation under general anaesthetic.
 Some children also complain of problems with swallowing and need to have a drink with all food.
-This is often caused by the oesophagus not being coordinated but it can be investigated by a speech and language therapist, who can suggest treatment and exercises.
+This is often caused by the oesophagus not being coordinated but it can be investigated by a speech and language therapist, who can suggest treatment (sometimes involving surgery) and exercises.
+Further information about weaning your child onto solid food is available from your nurse or doctor.

-Some children who have had OA and TOF develop a problem with gastrooesophageal reflux when they are older.
+Some children who have had OA and TOF develop a problem with gastro-oesophageal reflux when they are older.
 This is where the contents of the stomach flow back up the oesophagus causing pain and irritation.
 In many cases, we start babies on an anti-reflux medicine after the operation to reduce the risk of this developing.
+For more information about this, please read our Gastro-oesophageal reflux information sheet.

 Weaning onto solid foods can also be more problematic for children who have had OA and TOF.
 It can take longer for children to adapt to food with chunks and certain foods, such as white bread, can cause problems.
 Children should remain on Stage 2 foods (puree with soft lumps) for longer than usual to reduce the risk of choking.
 Feeding should also be done under close supervision to reduce the risk of coughing and choking.
 For more information about weaning your child, please ask for a referral to our dietitians.